-6. Use a spanner wrench to tighten the gear lock nut on the drive shaft.
-You can install the rotors to hold the shafts in place while you tighten the nut.

-Tighten the locknut (12) on the idle shaft, following the previous steps.

-Lubricate and install the rear oil seal cover (11) onto the Gearbox (1).

-- 7. Install the paper gasket (26) to the gasket face of the Gearbox and mount the rear cover assembly over the drive shaft extension onto the gearbox. - 8.
-Set the cover bolts & oil window and fill the oil to the oil reservoir up to the middle range of the oil window.
-See the next page 'Lubrication' in detail. - 9.
-Set the pressure relief valve.
+- 6. Use a spanner wrench to tighten the gear lock nut on the drive shaft.
+You can install the rotors to hold the shafts in place while you tighten the nut. - Tighten the locknut (12-1) on the idle shaft, following the previous steps. - 7.
+Lubricate and install the rear oil seal cover (11) into the gearbox (1).
+Install the paper gasket (26) to the gasket face of the gearbox and mount the rear cover assembly over the drive shaft extension onto the gearbox. - 8.
+Set the cover bolts & oil window and fill the oil to the oil reservoir up to the middle range of the oil window. - See the next page lubrication in detail.